 Read more about caring and employment in our help and advice section.

-Try our new job club
+Try our job club

-This will run on the last Wednesday of every month from 9am –12pm at the Vassall Centre.
+This runs on the last Wednesday of every month from 9am –12pm at the Vassall Centre.
 Please come along and speak to one of the team to see what support we can offer you in achieving your employment goals.
 For more information, please contact us using the form below or call 0117 377 1015.

 West of England Works partnership